RedTeamPentesting/pretender/README.md

 - By default, in order to limit disruption during a DHCPv6 DNS Takeover, the option `--delegate-ignored-to <DNS server>` can be used to delegate ignored queries to a legitimate DNS server.
+- The option `--dry-with-dhcp` can be combined with `--delegate-ignored-to` to monitor the name resolution queries in the network without disruption.
 ---

 ## Building and Vendoring